 MySQL is a popular database management system.
-Like PHP, it’s free and open source.
+It has a free and open source version.
 With its rich features, it has been the choice for many database driven PHP applications.

 We can use SQL to create a database and then create tables in it according to the format we want.
 Usually in a web application, database and respective data tables are created at installer time.
 Then data is inserted, fetched, updated and deleted from data tables in the runtime of the application.

 Above is a likely format if you are to store employee data in a MySQL table.
-Following is the SQL you need to create this table in a given database (Don’t worry if you don’t know SQL yet.
-We will cover it soon).
+Following is the SQL you need to create this table in a given database (Don’t worry if you don’t know SQL yet).

 create table `employee` ( `id` int(10), `first_name` varchar(40), `last_name` varchar(40), `age` tinyint(3), `joined_date` date, `records` text, primary key (`id`) );